-1) The following configuration example describes only ACL-related configurations.

-Configuring a Global Security ACL to Prevent the R&D Department From Accessing the Server of the Sales Department but Allow the Sales Department to Access This Server
+- The following configuration example describes only ACL-related configurations. - Configuring a Global Security ACL to Prevent the R&D Department From Accessing the Server of the Sales Department but Allow the Sales Department to Access This Server

-Configuration Steps Configure an extended IP ACL "ip_ext_deny_dst_sale_server".
-Add the ACE that prevents the device to forward packets to the destination host 10.1.1.3/24.
-Configure the ACL "ip_ext_deny_dst_sale_server" as a global security ACL.
-Configure the interface directly connected to the sales department as the exclusive interface of the global security ACL.

-SW1 sw1(config)#ip access-list extended ip_ext_deny_dst_sale_server

-sw1(config-ext-nacl)# deny ip any host 10.1.1.3

-sw1(config-ext-nacl)#exit

-sw1(config)#ip access-group ip_ext_deny_dst_sale_server in

-sw1(config)#int gigabitEthernet 0/1

-sw1(config-if-GigabitEthernet 0/1)# no global ip access-group
+swl(config-if-GigabitEthernet 0/1)# no global ip access-group

-Verification • On a PC of the sales department, ping the server of the sales department.
-Verify that the ping

-operation succeeds.
-On the PCs of R&D department 1 and R&D department 2, ping the server of the sales department.
+Verification On a PC of the sales department, ping the server of the sales department.
+Verify that the ping operation succeeds.
+On the PCs of R&amp;D department 1 and R&amp;D department 2, ping the server of the sales department.
 Verify that the ping operations fail.

-sw1#show access-lists
+swl#show access-lists

 ip access-list extended ip_ext_deny_dst_sale_server

 10 deny ip any host 10.1.1.3

-sw1#show running
+swl#show running

 !

 ip access-group ip_ext_deny_dst_sale_server in

 !

 !

 !

 !

 !

-!

-!

-!

 interface GigabitEthernet 0/1

 no global ip access-group

 !

+•••••